msr8/tictactoe/README.md

 <br>

-This is a simple tictactoe AI bot made using the minimax algorithm which can be played against [here](https://msr8.github.io/tictactoe).
+This is a simple tictactoe AI bot made in python/pyscript using the minimax algorithm which can be played against [here](https://msr8.github.io/tictactoe).
 There are 3 available modes:

 - **Player VS Player:** No bot involved
 - **Player VS AI:** Player moves first